jamescherti/minimal-emacs.d/README.md

 (setq package-user-dir (expand-file-name "elpa" minimal-emacs-var-dir)) (setq user-emacs-directory minimal-emacs-var-dir)
 ```

+### How to prevent minimal-emacs.d from saving custom.el?

 To prevent Emacs from saving customization information to a custom file, set `custom-file` to `null-device`:
 ``` emacs-lisp